archerysec/archerysec-docs/docs/_docs/Scanners/zap-scanner.md

 ![ZAP Scanner](/images/screenshots/owaspzap.png)

-Arachery has in built plugin for OWASP Zed Attack Proxy (ZAP) Scanner and you can utilize to perform automated way scanning on your web applications.
+Archery has in built plugin for OWASP Zed Attack Proxy (ZAP) Scanner and you can utilize to perform automated way scanning on your web applications.

 ### ZAP Running in Daemon Mode